Donders-Institute/git-workshop/group_1/README.md

 <<<<<<< Updated upstream
 <<<<<<< Updated upstream
 1. The Shining
-2. rgnlg
-"Night on Earth" by Jim Jarmush; "La Grande Belezza" by Paolo Sorrentina, "The Secret of Kells" by Tomm Moore
+2. rgnlg -- "Night on Earth" by Jim Jarmush; "La Grande Belezza" by Paolo Sorrentino, "The Secret of Kells" by Tomm Moore
 3.
 4.
 5.